Applicable statutes, guidelines and recommendations

 Patria is operationally divided into business units.
 Patria Group consists of the parent company, Patria Oyj, and its wholly owned subsidiaries.
 In addition to the wholly owned subsidiaries, Patria owns 61.8% of Millog Oy, 50% of Nammo AS (a Norwegian company) and 60% of Milrem LCM OÜ (an Estonian company).
 The statutory bodies of Patria Oyj – the General Meeting of Shareholders, the Board of Directors, and the President and CEO – are responsible for the company’s administration and operations.

 The Group’s operating activities are managed by the President and CEO, appointed by the Board of Directors and who shall see to the daily administration of the company in accordance with the instructions and orders given by the Board of Directors.The President and CEO is supported by the Board of Management.
 Each business unit has a management group of its own.
 The statutory boards of wholly owned Group companies other than the parent company are only responsible for the statutory minimum duties specified in the relevant legislation.

-According to the Articles of Association, Patria Oyj must have a Consultative.
-Committee appointed by the General Meeting of Shareholders.
-The Board of Directors shall consult the Consultative Committee on matters that concern any marked curtailment or expansion of operations or any vital changes to the company’s organisation, or which are otherwise of great importance to the industry that the company is engaged in, either in Finland or internationally.
+According to the Articles of Association, Patria Oyj shall have a Consultative Committee appointed by the General Meeting.
+The Board of Directors shall consult the Consultative Committee on matters that concern any major changes or expansion of operations or any other material changes to the company’s organisation or business operations, or which are otherwise of great importance to the industry that the company is engaged in, either in Finland or internationally.

 Composition of the Board of Directors and the election procedure